-In our last blog post we talked about the role hormones play in hair loss and how that affects your ability to have a hair transplant.
+In a previous post we talked about the role hormones play in hair loss and how that affects your ability to have a hair transplant.

 Today we’d like to discuss all the other causes of hair loss besides hormones.
 When you suffer from hair loss, it’s important to know what might cause it before you jump to conclusions.
 Many types of hair loss are only temporary in nature, and fixing the underlying cause typically solves the problem.

 Here are several causes of such temporary hair loss: